sassoftware/viya4-iac-azure/docs/user/TestingPhilosophy.md

 	overrides["rbac_aad_enabled"] = true
 	overrides["storage_type"] = "ha"

-	// deferred cleanup routine for the resources created by the terrafrom init and apply after the test have been run terraformOptions, _ := helpers.InitAndApply(t, overrides)
+	// deferred cleanup routine for the resources created by the terraform init and apply after the test have been run terraformOptions, _ := helpers.InitAndApply(t, overrides)

 	defer helpers.DestroyDouble(t, terraformOptions)